sogelink-research/tree-segmentation/notes/Resources/DL_pipeline_ideas.md

 ### Watershed algorithm

 It could be interesting to apply the watershed algorithm when something detected as one tree seems too large to be one tree.
 The idea comes from [here](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9652063).

+## Potential things to try

+### Point cloud as 3rd channel

+Maybe it could be interesting to create images with 3 channels, where the two first channels come from a PCA on RGB, and the last channel comes from the point cloud height values.
+The image could then be directly given as input to a model?